 In October of 2015, the CFPB created the “Know Before You Owe” initiative.
 The purpose of this initiative is enhance the ability of consumers to make informed decisions about their home loan choice.
-The CFPB offers several resources and tools on Owning a Home at consumerfinance.gov that can help you avoid unpleasant surprises at the closing table or that could jeopardize your ability down the road to stay in your home.
+The CFPB offers several resources and tools on Owning a Home at consumerfinance.gov that can help you avoid any surprises during closing that could jeopardize your ability to stay in your home long term.

 Items to Shop Around For

-Your priorities in finding an inspector for your home involve finding one with a reputation for honesty and thoroughness.
-Ask people you know and trust if they have recommendations.
-If no one has one to give you, consider looking online or even using a referral service.
-Always check reviews to see what other home buyers have to say about the inspector.
+When looking for an inspector for your home, ask people you know and trust if they have recommendations.
+If you look online, make sure to check reviews to see what other home buyers have to say about the inspector.

 The sooner you schedule your inspection, the faster you’ll be able to decide if the home is a good investment for you or if you may no longer wish to purchase the property.

 - Homeowners Insurance.
-Most lenders require you to have adequate homeowners insurance to cover their investments in your home.
-At the same time, you will need to protect your investment in the home.
-It is a good practice to do the following when searching for the right insurance company for your home purchase needs.
+Most lenders require you to have adequate homeowners insurance to cover their investment in your home, and you will want to protect your investment in the home.
+Here are some tips when searching for the right insurance company for your home purchase needs.

 - Get quotes from several different companies in writing so that you can compare coverages, costs, deductibles, and more.

-- Work with trusted agencies – seek recommendations from friends, family, or online resources if necessary.
+- Work with trusted agencies – seek recommendations from friends and family.